abhishek-ub/libc4life/README.md

 #### esoteric C essentials

 ### intro
 c4life is a library of ideas and tools that have accumulated over 30 years of writing software for fun.
-I've found that given a solid foundation, which is what this library is aiming to provide; coding in C is a welcome therapy after seemingly wasting years exploring various ways of pretending the hidden complexity in my stack was someone else's problem.
-This library is aiming for simplicity and leverage; and it makes a real effort to get there by playing on C's strengths, rather than just inventing yet another buggy Lisp.
+I've found that given a solid foundation, which is what this library is aiming to provide; coding in C is a welcome therapy after spending years exploring various ways of pretending the hidden complexity was someone else's problem.
+This library is aiming for simplicity and leverage; and it makes a real effort to get there by playing on C's strengths, rather than inventing yet another buggy Lisp.

 ### motivation
 I've learned a lot from tinkering with my magnum opus in software over the years.
 As I gained more experience and learned new tricks for managing the sprawling complexity, my ambitions quickly grew to offset any advantage gained.
 I spent decades searching for the perfect language, discovering the perfect architecture, the perfect database; to conclude that it depends, and that's about as far as that train goes.
-What it's really all about is attributes such as simplicity, leverage, flexibility, composability, orthogonality etc. And the only language that allows me to pick as many as I can chew from that list is C.
+What it's really all about is attributes such as simplicity, leverage, modularity, orthogonality etc. And the only language that allows picking as many as you can chew from that list is C.

 ### status
 Any feature documented here can be assumed to be reasonably stable.
 I'll add more pleasant surprises as soon as I consider them polished enough for a wider audience.